jmhutch/minecraft/docs/pages/textures.md

 For now, if you've created the approrpiate json file, placed a png in the proper place, and, for good measure, created a nicely formatted language string, you should be able to start up the client and see your item in game - texture and all now!

+If you don't have any textures handy there are sample textures in the [github repo](https://github.com/jmhutch/minecraft) associated with these tutorials.